 Before turning full-time to the SRF, Heimer was a free-lance writer/editor specializing in neuroscience and related clinical specialties.
 In addition to his work for Alzforum, he coordinated media affairs for the American Neurological Association, and wrote for several of the National Institutes of Health, the Dana Alliance for Brain Initiatives, the American Brain Tumor Association, and others.

 Heimer's path to the journalistic life was typically meandering.
 He was an undergraduate English major at the University of Virginia, but a chance summer job landed him in a neurobiology of memory laboratory, where the exploration of the brain/mind relationship began to fascinate him.
 While working variously as a newspaper reporter, copy editor, and lab technician, he boned up on science and soon found himself a neurobiology graduate student at Duke University.
 Several years later, while doing his dissertation research (correlating appetitive behavioral development in neonatal rats with neuroanatomical and molecular developmental events), Heimer took leave to travel most of the length of the Amazon River as part of a BBC film expedition.
 At some point as he floated through the jungles of Peru, he realized that he wasn't formatted to be a bench scientist.

 After leaving graduate school, Heimer spent several years as the managing editor and senior medical writer for Analytical Sciences, Inc., a contract research organization.
-He now lives in Providence, Rhode Island, with his wife, the two youngest of his three children, and the bad dog Charley.
-He dabbles in creative writing and bad tennis.
+He now lives in Providence, Rhode Island, where he practices creative writing, rowing, and bad tennis.

 Elaine Alibrandi, Web Producer